-Please note that this device is not a child's toy within the meaning of Directive 2009/48/EC.
-If you let your children use it, instruct them accordingly and ensure that the device is used only as intended.
+Please note that this product is not a child's toy within the meaning of Directive 2009/48/EC.
+If you let your children use the device, instruct them accordingly and ensure that the device is used only as intended.